Roasted Plum Trifle

 - In the meantime, make the custard.
 Add the egg yolks, cornflour and sugar into a mixing bowl.
 Add the milk and vanilla into a small pan and bring to a simmer.
 Whisk the yolks and sugar together, then gradually pour the hot milk mixture onto the yolk mixture, whisking constantly.
 Pour the mixture back into the pan.
 Heat gently, stirring with a whisk, until the custard is thickened, but before any lumps form.
 Set aside to cool.

 - For the whipped cream layer, simply add the whipping cream to a mixing bowl and whisk with an electric mixer until light and fluffy.
 Set aside in the fridge until ready to use.

 - When all your layers have cooled down, start building your trifles.
-Take two upcycled jam jars or water glasses and divide the plums inside each one.
+Take two up-cycled jam jars or small glasses and divide the plums inside each one.
 You can keep a couple to decorate the trifle tops.

 - Now pour the custard over the plums and top with a generous scoop of whipped cream.
 Add the reserved plums and top with flaked almonds.